-The recipe this week for Uni Toast is super easy so I thought I would tell you a little bit about my favorite fish market.
+This Uni Toast recipe is super easy so I thought I would tell you a little about my favorite fish market, where I purchased the fresh uni.
 If you find yourself in the beautiful coastal city of Portland, Maine, you have to visit the Harbor Fish Market.
 This is cold water seafood at it’s best and even if you don’t like seafood, I bet you’ll find something here you do like (they sell Rosemont Market’s french bread baguettes at the counter) If you are a seafood lover, well then…you just walked through the gates of heaven.

 Portland is one of my favorite cities because:

 - It has some of the best farm-to-table restaurants around

 With all that Portland has to offer, this fish market is pretty much the main reason why I go visit.
 Yeah, it’s all that or so much more.
 Their selection of oysters is astounding, the scallops are the size of your hand, and the fish is unbelievably fresh.
 Like, right outta the water fresh.
 Most everything is local to Maine or the New England area and is labeled with the point of origin so you know exactly what you are getting.

 Huge scallop on the left (yes, that’s my hand, not a child’s) and fresh raw tuna on the right.
 If all these pictures haven’t convinced you at this point that this place is the best fish market ever, then it never will.